top of page

 The Tower Build

-The Marine Base tower featured in Shell's Town was another asset that relied heavily on procedural geometry details for higher fidelity.
-The basic forms and detail elements were modeled.
-Bricks, boards, and wood beams were then instanced across the entire model for a highly detailed result.
+The Marine Base tower featured in Shell's Town was another asset that relied heavily on procedural geometric details for higher fidelity.
+A model was created for the basic forms, while bricks, boards, and wood beams were instanced across it for a highly detailed result.

-The flexibility of a procedural setup allowed adjustments to layout, size, and shape of the tower compound in parallel with the detailing work.
+The flexibility of a procedural setup allowed adjustments to layout, size, and shape of the tower model in concert with the detail elements.

 On-Set Supervision